Supplement to Auditory Perception

 Lack of invariance stems in large part from coarticulation.
 In contrast to how things seem auditorily, how a speaker articulates a given phoneme depends upon what precedes or follows that phoneme.
 Being followed by /i/ rather than /u/ impacts how one pronounces /d/, and being preceded by /d/ impacts the vowel.
 When pronouncing ‘dab’, the effects of pronouncing both /d/ and /b/ are evident in the acoustic signature of /a/.
 The articulatory consequences of phonemic context change the acoustic features of the signal and confound attempts to map phonemes to signals (which presents the difficulty for artificial speech production and recognition).
 Furthermore, due to coarticulation, the signal lacks the clear segmentation of categorically perceived phonemes, which have been likened to beads on a string (Bloomfield 1933).
 In effect, speakers pronounce two or more phonemes at a time, and transitions are fluid rather than discrete (see, e.g., Liberman 1970, 309, fig. 5, Diehl et al. 2004).

-One response to this, compatible with realism about perceptible phonological features, is to search for more complex acoustic structures or to higher-order acoustical properties that correspond to perceived phonemes (see, e.g., Blumstein and Stevens 1981, Diehl et al. 2004, Holt and Lotto 2008 for the general auditory approach).
+One response to this, compatible with realism about perceptible phonological features, is to search for more complex acoustic structures or to higher-order acoustical properties that correspond to apparent phonemes (see, e.g., Blumstein and Stevens 1981, Diehl et al. 2004, Holt and Lotto 2008 for the general auditory approach).
 On the other hand, some philosophers instead conclude that phonological features are mere intentional objects, or ‘intentional inexistents’ (see Rey 2012).
 Pautz (2017, 27–28), for instance, maintains that differences in acoustical features cannot account for apparent categorical differences between phonemes.